-Join Yeuda Ben-Atar for an in-depth discussion in this video Preparing for recording, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Preparing for recording, part of Learning Ableton Live 9.

 Before we actually start making music with Ableton Live, we need to prepare the…Live set for recording.…So first, let's create as many tracks as we need for our song.…I'm going to need one MIDI track for drums, one MIDI track for our bass line, two…audio tracks for guitar--one for chords and one for lead--and one audio track for vocals.…By default, we have two MIDI tracks and two audio tracks.…So, let's create one more audio track.…We'll go to Create > Insert Audio Track, or Command+T or Ctrl+T. Let's rename the tracks.…